se-sic/coronet/README.md

 ### Further functionalities

-Often it is interessting to build the development networks not only for the whole project history but also to split the data in smaller ranges.
-One benefit is to observe changes in the network over time.
-Further details can be find in the section [*Splitting information*](#splitting-information).
+Often it is interesting to build the development networks not only for the whole project history but also to split the data in smaller ranges.
+Ones benefit is to observe changes in the network over time.
+Further details can be found in the section [*Splitting information*](#splitting-information).

 In some cases it is not necessary to build a network to get the informations, we need.
 Therefore we offer the possibility to  get the raw data or mapppings between e.g. an author and his edited files.
-Example can be find the file `showcase.R`.
+Examples can be found the file `showcase.R`.

 ### File/Module overview